CosmoAI-AES/CosmoAI-AES.github.io/docs/scripts/datagen script.md

 + `--psiplot'` : Plot lens potential as 3D surface
 + `--kappaplot` : Plot mass distribution as 3D surface
 + `--family` : Several images moving the viewpoint
++ `--no-xireference` calculate roulette amplitudes in the centre of light, instead of the source centre
+    + this does not change the expansion point used for simulation in `datagen.py`.
+    + requires `--centred`, lest the origin be the origin and the model collapse
+    + `--xireference` is the default, using the same expansion point as the original simulation.

 It is also possible to generate a single image by ommitting the CSV file and giving all parameters on the command line.